jasonhinkle/Tube-DL/README.md

 # Building From Source

-*The project is written in Javascript running in a node environment and packaged for the desktop using Electron.*
+*The project is written in Javascript running in [node](https://nodejs.org/) and packaged for the desktop using [Electron](http://electron.atom.io/).*

 1. Ensure node and npm are installed and properly configured
-2. At the command line run `npm install`
+2. At the command line, change directory to `Tube-DL` folder
+3. Run `npm install` to download the required libraries
-3. To start in debug mode run `npm start`
+4. To start in debug mode run `npm start`
-4. To build and package run `npm run build`
+5. To build and package the app run `npm run build`

 ## Libraries and Components Used